tamari92/kf2-tournament/streamers.md

 6                           Jump to Player 6
 7                           Jump to Next Boss
-8                           Jump to Next Painted Target 9                           Jump to Objective Zone LSHIFT (Hold)               Enable real-time movement during ZED Time (while in free camera) LALT (Hold)                 Enable mouse cursor (see below for more info) LALT + LeftMouseButton      Jump to Target (when hovering over ZED or player)
+8                           Jump to Next Painted Target 9                           Jump to active Objective Zone LSHIFT (Hold)               Enable real-time movement during ZED Time (while in free camera) LALT (Hold)                 Enable mouse cursor (see below for more info) LALT + LeftMouseButton      Jump to Target (when hovering over ZED or player)